Beyond Pixel Histories: World Models with Persistent 3D State: Extended User Study Results

 \subsection{Score Differences During Head-to-Head Comparisons}

-Given that users rate two side-by-side videos during each trial, we can analyse how a PERSIST configuration fares in a direct head-to-head comparison against any other baseline, PERSIST configuration, or the ground truth data.
+Given that users rate two side-by-side videos during each trial, we can analyse how our default configuration fares in a direct head-to-head comparison against any other baseline, PERSIST configuration, or the ground truth data.
 We provide score comparison matrices below (one per metric) displaying the average score deltas during head-to-head comparisons.

 PERSIST configurations consistently outperform the baselines in every head-to-head comparison.
-During head-to-head comparisons between PERSIST-S and PERSIST-XL, PERSIST-S narrowly wins on 3D Spatial Consistency ($+0.21$), while PERSIST-XL achieves a slightly higher Overall Quality Score ($+0.14$).
+During head-to-head comparisons between PERSIST-S and the default configuration, PERSIST-S narrowly wins on 3D Spatial Consistency ($+0.21$), while the default configuration achieves a slightly higher Overall Quality Score ($+0.14$).
 The differences in Visual Fidelity and Temporal Consistency are too narrow to call for either side.
-While PERSIST-XL achieves a better FVD, the results of the study indicate that humans do not observe a significant performance degradation when we decrease the number of spatial tokens allotted to $\gW_\theta$.
-In contrast, PERSIST-XL$+\vw_0$ wins most head-to-head comparisons against PERSIST-XL and PERSIST-S, which indicates that providing direct 3D conditioning generally improves performance.
+While the default configuration achieves a better FVD, the results of the study indicate that humans do not observe a significant performance degradation when we decrease the number of spatial tokens allotted to $\gW_\theta$.
+In contrast, PERSIST$+\vw_0$ wins most head-to-head comparisons against base and PERSIST-S, which indicates that providing direct 3D conditioning generally improves performance.

 Finally, users consistently prefer ground-truth videos across all metrics, highlighting that even our strongest configurations remain below the quality of real trajectories.
 This persistent gap underscores both the difficulty of long-horizon world modelling with procedurally generated environments, and the opportunity for further advances in persistent 3D generative representations.